 4. Airy & Light

-If you’re living alone this isn’t an issue.
+If you’re living alone this isn’t much of an issue.

 This is kitchen and dining area was featured in a Pinterest favourites a while back.
 It’s a great example of getting the balance just right.
 The bi-folding glass doors to the kitchen still let the light in but can be closed off if needed.

-Putting in sliding doors is a great option if you’re wanting more of balance between privacy and open concept living.
+Putting in sliding doors and using room dividers is a great option if you’re wanting more of balance between privacy and open concept living.

 Multi functionality.
 A double edged sword.
 With so many options what do you go with?